rsyncOSX/RsyncUIdocs/content/post/Normalsettings.md

 categories = ["general information"] lastmod = "2021-03-11"
 +++
-You can any time save the current configuration files by the `Backup` button.
-The backup button executes a copy of all configuration files into your Documents catalog and postfixes the copy with a timestamp `-month-day-year/hour/minute`.
+You can any time backup the current setup, configurations and logs including all profiles by the `Backup` button.
+The backup executes a copy to your Documents catalog and postfixes the copy with a timestamp `-month-day-year/hour/minute`.

 `$HOME/Documents/RsyncUIcopy-05-06-2021/08/21`